Vegan

 White beans are the unsung hero of this recipe, providing not just plant-based protein but also a creamy texture that makes the soup feel indulgent without any dairy.
 Unlike chickpeas or black beans, white beans have a mild, almost buttery flavor that doesn't compete with the vegetables.
 They also break down slightly during cooking, naturally thickening the broth and creating that satisfying, stick-to-your-ribs quality that makes this soup a complete meal.

-The quality of your vegetable broth cannot be overstated in this recipe.
+The quality of your vegetable broth cannot be overstated.
 Since it makes up the majority of the soup's liquid base, a rich, well-seasoned broth will elevate every other ingredient.
 Look for broths with minimal sodium so you can control the salt level, and avoid those with overwhelming herb flavors that might clash with the Italian seasoning blend.
-The six cups called for in this recipe create the perfect vegetables-to-liquid ratio, ensuring each bowl is hearty rather than watery.

 Storage & Make-Ahead Tips